desktop/desktop/README.md

 Linux is not officially supported; however, you can find installers created for Linux from a fork of GitHub Desktop in the [Community Releases](https://github.com/desktop/desktop#community-releases) section.

-**NOTE**: There is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories from disk onto the application to get started.
+**NOTE**: There is test  no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories from disk onto the application to get started.